ppy/osu-wiki/wiki/Guides/How_To_Get_Your_Map_Ranked/en.md

 ## Step 2: Getting your beatmap nominated

-Once your map has been pending for a while, has 5 people on your hype train, and has a decent amount of mods and approval, and you think it's ready to be ranked, it's time to get a [Beatmap Nominator](/wiki/People/Beatmap_Nomination_Group).
-Make sure you check the team member's signature or userpage to see whether they have a modding policy; if they're open to requests or there's nothing there, ask them politely in game if they wouldn't mind taking a look at your map.
+Once your map has had a decent amount of mods and approval for a while, and you think it's ready to be ranked, it's time to get a [Beatmap Nominator](/wiki/People/Beatmap_Nomination_Group).
+Make sure you check the team member's signature or userpage to see if they have a modding policy.
+If they're open to requests or nothing's there, ask them politely in game if they wouldn't mind taking a look at your map.
 Lots of Beatmap Nominators are extremely busy — there are an awful lot of pending maps to get through, so don't be too disheartened if you are turned down.
-Having plenty of mods and hype on your map will help encourage Beatmap Nominators to look at your map, so if you're having difficulties getting a Beatmap Nominator to look at your map, remember that your hype train and mods will help you out.
+Having lots of mods and approval on your map will help encourage Beatmap Nominators to look at your map.

 ## Step 3: Nominations